masiedu4/all-my-blog-posts/ckvf9ubcc0epabas121me9n7g.md

 When you are experiencing difficulties while utilizing a centralized software system, the first thing you do is contact a team or the corporation to report your issue and get assistance.

-In the majority of cases, what they do is transmit your complaint to their internal engineering team, who then write some code to resolve the issue for you.
+In most cases, they transmit your complaint to their internal engineering team, who then write some code to resolve the issue for you.

 ![app-crashing.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1635686352712/g51VdXWtB.jpeg)

 You have no idea what is going on with the codebase because it is hidden and inaccessible to you.
-Your major interest is the output, which is the answer to the problem you are currently dealing with.
+Your primary interest is the output, which is the answer to the problem you are currently dealing with.

-However, in the case of **open-source software**, this is not the case in any way, shape, or form.
+However, with **open-source software**, this is not the case in any way, shape, or form.

 **"Open source"** refers to something that individuals can alter and share since its architecture is publicly accessible to everyone under the terms of a licensing agreement.